BaSP-m2023/baru-megarocket-app/README.md

 Tests are made with WebDriverIO based in Jasmine. <br>

 ## Setup environment file
-### Ask the enviroment variables to the following mail: r.fontan12@gmail.com
 ### [Server](https://github.com/BaSP-m2023/baru-megarocket-server)
 create a file at root called `.env` and add the variables required for the server